-Even for adults, an iPhone or tablet, computer, and even a TV is an alternate world we enter.
+Even for us adults, iPhones, Android devices, tablets, computers, and even TVs are an alternate world we enter.

-When your teenager is glued to their phone, they enter this world, created by them and FOR them, and the dangers that lurk within are many.
+When your teenager is glued to their phone, they enter this world, created by them and FOR them, and the potential issues that lurk within are many.

-This world is full of social media apps that constantly tell them how inadequate, lame, and imperfect they are because of x, y, and z.
+This world is full of social media (i.e. TikTok, Instagram, Snapchat, Twitter, Facebook) or communication apps (i.e. Whatsapp, anonymous messaging apps, Lypsi, Tellonym, etc.) that constantly tell them how inadequate, lame, and imperfect they are because of x, y, and z.
 It also can begin to define them — by getting more likes or comments, they begin to hinge their worth based on these statistics.